wfearn/ros-morrf-project/README.md

 *For example, if I wanted to modify the window for turtlebot_config.launch to be 800 by 800 instead of 600 by 600, I would open the pos.yaml and add 7 more numbers that corresponded to the outer right edge values of an 800 by 800 grid, basically adding 200 where necessary to the already existing values.*

 *Then I would open the /ros-morrf-project/commander/scripts/commander_gui/turtlebot_window.py file and modify the HEIGHT and WIDTH values to somewhere between 750 and 800.*

+Basically you just need to think of the apriltags as marking off a grid, and each one corresponds to a point on that grid, the camera picks them up and then infers where an object is based on its relative position to those apriltags.

+After you've run the file, if you see the word "Calibrated" in each output window, then it is successful.

+If you're not seeing "Calibrated" you could need to modify your exposure values in the cameras.

+Open a terminal and type in "qv4l2", a window should pop up.
+Go to the second tab over from General, then click the dropdown menu next to "Exposure, Auto" and change it to "Manual Mode."

+After this, if the "Exposure (Absolute)" is somewhere around 300+, you can just knock off the last number.
+You need it sub 50 or around there.

+At this point check the cameras again, and they should work.